MarkXA/nidevconf/content/volunteers.md

 #### Welcome Wagon

-Someone to stay out the front from 8.30am until 9.40am to make sure people know where to park, manage the queue, direct to the Creche (via side-door, unless lift required), provide basic accessibility info.
+Someone to stay out the front from 8.30am until 9.40am (or a 15-20min subset, if it quietens down fast) to make sure people know where to park, manage the queue, direct to the Creche (via side-door, unless lift required), provide basic accessibility info.

 Chalk the parent-child spaces (8 or 9), with one car-free side on/close to a level with the entrance.